What is Pivot Point

 Pivot points are a fundamental tool in technical analysis, widely used by traders and investors to determine potential price levels in financial markets.
 They serve as critical reference points for making trading decisions, providing insights into potential support and resistance levels.
 In this article, we will explore the concept of pivot points, the formulas used to calculate them, their significance in trading, and how to utilise them effectively.

-What is pivot points?
+What are pivot points?

 The formulas for pivot points